malthuswaswrong/Wurkset/README.md

 Filesystem storage has the advantage of being large and cheap.
 This comes at the tradeoff of speed.

-* Be cautious about:
-	* Concurrency.
-You have to wait for the hard drive.
-Consider implementing as a singleton.
-	* Storing different classes in the same base directory.
-Workset will enumerate faster if everything in the directory is the same class type.
-It's simple to store each class in it's own directory.
-Ex:
-		* C:\Data\ClassA
-		* C:\Data\ClassB
-	* Cluster size.
-Filesystems store files in clusters.
-A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.

-* FAQ:
- 	* Why?
- 		* Mostly I want to learn how to make a GitHub repo and this is a project I've thought about for a long time.
-I started programming in the late 90's at a company that didn't have a database and I spent many years managing large sets of data exclusivly through the filesystem.
-It's a good cheap solution for "cold data" that doesn't need fast access or as a stand in for a real repository during development.
-	* How can I store extra files?
-		* The Workset class provides the path to the workset.
-Go nuts.
-Just leave the nameof(T).json file alone.
-	* How does Wurkset store the files?
-		* Classes are stored on the filesystem in a nested subdirectory structure.
-The identity is the combination of these subdirectories cast to a long
-		* Example:
-			* WorksetId 1: {BasePath}\1
-			* WorksetId 11: {BasePath}\1\1
-			* WorksetId 123456: {BasePath}\1\2\3\4\5\6
-		* This structure allows a large number of worksets to be created without creating a very long path, prevents any one directory from having a massive number of files, allows rapid direct access by id, and allows a straight forward binary search to find the "next id" by checking Directory.Exists.
-	* How do I get the identity of the workset that was just created?
-		* When you create or retrieve a workset it is wrapped in a generic class that contains WorksetId, WorksetPath, and various other properties.
-		* See examples below for more information
-	* What about race conditions?
-		* I *think* filesystems are atomic, at least when creating directories, so there *shouldn't* be any issues with parallelism, but I'm not an expert and could be wrong.
-I hope to write tests to prove this in the future.
-This is in the context of creating new Worksets.
-Use regular caution when saving worksets.
 # Example Code
 ## Create a repository
 ### Directly make an options object